-A Conflict Theory Perspective
+How Sexism Perpetuates in Advertising: A Conflict Perspective

 The Second-Shift

-While progress occurred and continues in many areas of society, the underlying messages of media continue to promote an idea of male superiority extending from the antiquated belief of men as heads of households.
-This idea benefits men not women.
 Despite being part of the workforce, women still face housework and many aspects of child rearing above their paid work, forming what is known as “second shift,” which is not a new problem.
 This issue can be seen clearly with women and advertising.
 In this Sunlight detergent advertisement the message sent clearly identifies the woman’s job or role to do the dishes and by not doing them she is somehow failing in her marriage.

 1987 Lever Brothers Company (Fair Use)